Why am I feeling lonely or isolated?

 Student societies and student events are a great way to meet people who share your interests:

-The Disability Service also run a social group on a fortnightly basis for students with autism spectrum conditions such as Asperger's Syndrome.
+The Disability Service run a social group on a fortnightly basis for students with autism spectrum conditions such as Asperger's Syndrome.
 Students are encouraged to choose an activity such as films or board games and they also go for walks during the summer months.
 If you are interested in coming along, please email the Disability Service.

 What if I’m worried about someone else?